New Work

 Size: 6 x 20 x 23 inches

-Materials: wool and silk yarns, cotton fabric, rigid foam, wire, mulberry paper, air-dry clay, hardware, acrylic paint © 2024 Eve Jacobs-Carnahan.
+Materials: wool and silk yarns, cotton fabric, rigid foam, wire, mulberry paper, wood, air-dry clay, hardware, acrylic paint © 2024 Eve Jacobs-Carnahan.